 One of the easiest mistakes to make when building your own computer is buying incompatible hardware.

 It might be that your CPU is not compatible with your motherboard, or your motherboard simply doesn’t support the type of storage you bought.
 Or maybe you bought a CPU cooler that’s too big for your case.
-Regardless, buying incompatible hardware is a serious headache that can be avoided by simply doing some research before hitting that buy button.
+Regardless, buying incompatible hardware is a serious headache that can be avoided by doing some research before hitting that buy button.

 I’m not just talking about the basic “will it work together?” type of compatibility, but all types.
 From the physical size of components to power consumption, and even the amount of storage drives you want to run, all facets of your build must be considered!